A language revives

 Every year since 1975 New Zealand has marked Māori Language Week.
 This is a time for all New Zealanders to celebrate te reo Māori (the Māori language) and to use more Māori phrases in everyday life.
-In 2013 Māori Language Week is from 1–7 July, the theme is ‘Ngā Ingoa Māori – Māori names’.
-This is part of the underlying theme of Māori Language Week, 'Arohatia te Reo – cherish the language'.
-This year marks the 26th anniversary of the establishment of Te Taura Whiri i te Reo Māori (Māori Language Commission).
+In 2016 Māori Language Week runs from 4-10 July, the theme is ākina to reo – behind you all the way, which is about using te reo Māori to support people, to inspire and to cheer on.

 Te reo Māori is undergoing a resurgence and more people speak the language.
-There are Māori language schools, Māori radio stations, and in 2004 a Māori television channel began broadcasting.
-There was a time when some people objected to hearing Māori greetings such as kia ora.
-The campaign to revive the language has been long.
+There are Māori-language schools, Māori radio stations and a Māori television channel.
+There was a time when some people objected to hearing Māori greetings such as ‘Kia ora’.
+The campaign to revive the language has been a long one.

 The future of te reo Māori was the subject of a claim before the Waitangi Tribunal in 1985.
 The tribunal’s recommendations were far-reaching.
-Māori became an official language of New Zealand in 1987, alongside English.
+Māori became an official language of New Zealand in 1987.
 Te Taura Whiri i te Reo Māori was established in the same year to promote te reo.
 Along with the Human Rights Commission and Te Puni Kōkiri, it plays a key role in the annual Māori Language Week.